thuiar/DeepAligned-Clustering/README.md

 ### Acknowledgments
-This paper is founded by National Natural Science Foundation of China and National Key R&D Program Projects of China.
+This paper is founded by National Natural Science Foundation of China, etc.